know-systemic-racism/ca-mei-app/README.md

 According to AB-481, "The public has a right to know about any funding, acquisition, or use of military equipment by state or local government officials, as well as a right to participate in any government agency’s decision to fund, acquire, or use such equipment."
 This web app is intended to make it easier for the public to understand.
 The purpose of the project is also to help people understand how military equipment may influence change police culture.

 ## The Data
 In this project, we want to look at data on military equipment cost, the relationship between equipment and deaths/injury.
-We intend to make the data readily available as interactive visualization for legislators and activists.
+We intend to make the data readily available as interactive visualizations for legislators and activists.

 ## Working Prototype
 This web app is still a working prototype.